huggingface/blog/wav2vec2-with-ngram.md

 Now, we just have to run KenLM's `lmplz` command to build our *n-gram*, called `"5gram.arpa"`.
 As it's relatively common in speech recognition, we build a *5-gram* by passing the `-o 5` parameter.
+For more information on the different *n-gram* LM that can be built with KenLM, one can take a look at the [official website of KenLM](https://kheafield.com/code/kenlm/).

 Executing the command below might take a minute or so.